Hit and Run Crimes in Pasco County

 - a description of the suspect driver;

 - whether or not the victim/witnesses can identify the suspect via photopak;

 - the registration of the suspect vehicle; and

 - whether or not the registered owner was contacted.

 After the investigating officer gathers evidence showing who was driving at the time of the crash, the officer will travel to that person’s home or business to interrogate them about what happened.

-How long does it take?
+How long does the hit and run investigation take?
 Sometimes the investigator knocks on the suspect's door immediately after the crash.
 In other cases, it takes days or weeks for the investigator to come knocking.

 When the officer finds the driver, the officer will interrogate the suspect to find out: